feldera/feldera/docs/faq.md

 ## What does Feldera do that a streaming engine cannot do?

-Existing streaming engines offer a subset of Feldera's capabilities.

-Like a database, Feldera supports arbitrary insertions and deletions for arbitrary data sources.
-Many streaming engines only support insertions.
+Feldera is the only engine than can evaluate arbitrary SQL over streaming data, while supporting insertions, updates and deletes, from multiple sources.
+Other streaming engines typically support restrictive subsets of SQL, and often only support insertions.

-Feldera is programmed using the SQL database language.

 ## What does Feldera do that a database cannot do?